 “If one would try to water the leaves, the tree would not get nourishment.
 One should try to water the root.
 So one should first properly understand the beautiful structure of the Sanskrita language and it will help the mind to come closer to understanding.
 When the light appears the darkness disappears.
 Similarly, when the study of Sanskrita will be achieved all knowledge of worldly use and also for spiritual use will be purified and one’s life will be simple and good.
 One would learn much more good about one’s own language in the end.”

-The next annual Sanskrit Residential week will be held in 2019.
+The next annual Sanskrit Residential week will be held in Melbourne, Thursday 27th December 2018 to Friday 4th January 2019.
+Dr. Warwick Jessup will be chairing the week.
 More details to follow shortly.